‘RHOBH’ Welcomes Back Teddi Mellencamp For Season 9

 — Us Weekly (@usweekly) June 5, 2018

-Viewers saw Teddi go through some good and some not so good times in Season 7 of RHOBH.
+Viewers saw Teddi go through some good and some not-so-good times in Season 7 of RHOBH.
 There were conflicts over tardiness and “pretend amnesia,” and there was the development of a friendship between her and Lisa Vanderpump.
 Having Lisa on her side was a plus for Teddi multiple times when she was in a tight spot, and Vanderpump stood up for her.

 Just last week, Mellencamp took to Instagram to toot her own horn a bit.
 The Bravo star does what she calls Transformation Tuesday on Instagram every week.
 She usually features someone who has undergone a dramatic fitness transformation, but last week, she featured her own amazing transformation.